-Most modern day restaurants thrive on their online food photos, some even garnering thousands of fans purely because of their mouth-watering, well-taken photographs.
+Most modern day restaurants thrive on their online food photos, some even garnering thousands of fans purely because of their mouth-watering, well-taken pictures.
 You’re probably wondering how you can achieve the same for your restaurant.
-The secret lies in a few photography tips, that once mastered will take your social media game from a 0 to a 10.
+The secret lies in a few food photography tips and techniques, that once mastered will take your photography to a professional level.

 Why are good food photos important?

 - Social media posts accompanied by photos are 10 times more likely to get engagement

 - Photos are universal, no matter the language, your photos can speak for your brand or business

 - High-quality photos help drive sales

 - Restaurants that don't share interesting photos are often overlooked

 - They create a good first impression and help with branding

 - It is important for your restaurant menu to feature attractive food pictures